guybrush77/rapidobj/README.md

 The only difference is that administrative access (i.e. sudo) is no longer required since the destination is users' home folder, as opposed to system folders.

-Because the files have been installed to a custom location that CMake does not know about, CMake cannot find the RapidObj package automatically.
+Because the files have been installed to a custom location that CMake does not know about, CMake cannot find the rapidobj package automatically.
 We can fix this by providing a hint about the cmake directory whereabouts:

 ```cmake
 add_executable(my_app my_src.cpp)